elgohr-update/fonoster-jwt-helper/README.md

 ![publish to docker](https://github.com/fonoster/certshelper/workflows/publish%20to%20docker%20hub/badge.svg)

-This docker image helps to quickly create a private key and jwt token.
+This docker image helps to quickly create a private key and JWT token.

 ## Available Versions